AshAvalanche/ash-rs/crates/ash_sdk/README.md

 ### Avalanche Subnets and validators

-An `AvalancheSubnet` is a struct that represents an Avalanche subnet.
+An `AvalancheSubnet` is a struct that represents an Avalanche Subnet.
 It contains all the Subnet metadata, the list of its `AvalancheBlockchain`s and the list of its validators (as `AvalancheSubnetsValidator`s).

 ### Avalanche blockchains